cyberc00z/rd8/content/blog/new-beginnings/techwebuild.md

 143. Integration of AI with Human Consciousness (AI-Human S1ymbiosis)
 144. Holographs and Transparent Screens
 145. Walking on Water like Jesus WALKED
+146. Can we build houses on water and use water?
+147. Find the Portal ? there is some dimensional error
+148. .....

 **BUT WAIT WHAT IS THE ENDGAME?
 ISN'T IT GOING TO BE A EVERGROWING LIST?**
 <br />